chiskas2/333-RGB-LED-MiniCube/README.md

     NOTE!
 Keep the total max current for one row (3 RGB LEDs as white) within Arduino specs!

-  The value used was chosen by experimentation, and is what my RGB LEDs seemed to be the most white with (with max but still a somewhat conservative intensity on R,G and B channels).
-That totalled about 8.5 mA for a fully lit RGB LED.
-Times 3 = 25.5 mA for one row, and is below Arduino's max of 40 mA pr. pin
+  The value was experimentatally determined, and was what my RGB LEDs seemed to be the most white with (while still having a somewhat conservative intensity on the R,G and B channels).
+It totalled about 8.5 mA for a fully lit RGB LED.
+Times 3 = 25.5 mA for one row, and is below Arduino's max of 40 mA pr. pin.
+In addition any one row is only on for 1/9th the time.

   (Beware it's a 200 mA limit total all pins, regardless!
 According to Note 3 under Table 32-2 of the Atmega 328P datasheet)

   Your RGB LED's may vary.
+Mine were common cathode, diffuse RGB LED's, not sure what particular type if it has a name.